 3. Camel’s Back Park

 This park has something for everyone.
-You can go for a hike, toss a Frisbee, or read a book on the large grassy area or simply take a nap.
+You can go for a hike, toss a Frisbee, read a book on the large grassy area or simply take a nap.
 There are also various forms of activities for the kids.

 The park is open from sunrise to sunset.